kinseyda/divinimity/README.md

 The project uses Docker for development and production.

-- The `docker-compose.yml` file shows how to set up the production environment.
+- The `docker-compose.yml` file shows how to set up a production environment from within the repository: to build from source and then run in production mode.
+This will be equivalent to what the live server is doing.
-  On the live server, this is the compose file used, pulling the images from Docker Hub instead of building the project.
-A github action, `docker-publish.yml`, builds and pushes the images to ghcr.io after every push to main.
-The action sets the appropriate environment variables for the frontend, which are then used as build arguments in the dockerfile at build time, so the `docker-compose.yml` file does not set the public URLs.
+- The `img-docker-compose.yml` file is used for the live server, pulling the images from Docker Hub instead of building the project.
+  - Note for production deployment: A github action, `docker-publish.yml`, builds and pushes the images to ghcr.io after every push to main.
+The action sets the appropriate environment variables for the frontend, which are then used as build arguments in the dockerfile at build time, so the `img-docker-compose.yml` file does not set the public URLs.
 This means that all images pulled from the registry will be built with the production environment variables baked in, allowing for the images to be portable and the files to be completely static.
+The backend still gets the database connection info and public url from environment variables at runtime, however.
+If someone wanted to run their own deployment, they would need to build their own images with the appropriate frontend environment variables set.
 - The `dev-docker-compose.yml` file is used for local development.
-It includes a volume for the frontend code, so changes are reflected and hot-reloaded in the browser immediately.
+It uses volumes to mount the source code into the containers, allowing for live reloading of both the backend and frontend when code is changed.

 ## To-Do